plamish/xcomfort/README.md

-# xcomfort
+# xComfort
 Home Assistant Eaton X-comfort SHC integration

 Installation:
   1. Copy all files to /custom_components/xcomfort and restart your HA
   2. In Configuration->Integrations add "XComfort SHC"
   3. Lights, switches, shutters and temperature sensors should appear in your HA

 or use HACS and add as custom repo.